-Scenario parameters are placeholders like variables, only they are used to represent a value that changes from scenario to scenario.
-For example, if you want to run three model scenarios experimenting with different numbers of resources, you would enter a scenario parameter Quantity field, and then define three different scenarios with three different numbers in the Scenarios tab of the Scenarios & Parameters dialog.
+Scenario parameters are placeholders like variables, only to represent a value that changes from scenario to scenario.
+For example, if you want to run three model scenarios experimenting with different numbers of resources, you would enter a scenario parameter Quantity field and then define three different scenarios with three different numbers in the Scenarios Parameters tab of the Attributes, Variables & Scenarios dialog.

-What is the real value of using scenario parameters as compared to making the changes directly to the model?
+What is the actual value of using scenario parameters compared to making the changes directly to the model?
 Good question!
-Scenario parameters combined with scenarios allows the comparison of all experiments on the same output with no extra work on you part.
-Scenario parameters also allow the optimizer to automatically change values to find the best solution.
+Scenario parameters combined with scenarios allow the comparison of all experiments on the same output with no extra work on your part.
+Scenario parameters also allow the optimizer to change values to find the best solution automatically.

 New This button creates a new parameter that may then be edited.
 By default, all scenario parameters start with “p_.”
 The common prefix avoids naming conflicts with all other model entries and makes these names easy to identify.